Acute Pancreatitis

 Vascular injury and capillary leak

 Inflammatory mediators disrupt endothelial integrity, increasing vascular permeability at both local and systemic levels.
 Plasma leaks from the intravascular space into the retroperitoneum, peritoneal cavity, and surrounding tissues, producing extensive third-spacing of fluid.
 This capillary leak is a defining feature of acute pancreatitis and explains the rapid intravascular volume depletion seen early in the disease.
-Large volumes of fluid may be sequestered into tissues without obvious external fluid loss, making the degree of hypovolaemia easy to underestimate without careful assessment.
+Significant amounts of fluid can move from the intravascular space into surrounding tissues without obvious external losses, making hypovolaemia difficult to recognise.

 Hypovolaemia and reduced organ perfusion